Cookie preferences

 (iv) Post-term non-compete clause (Art.
 479 Commercial Law)

-A post-term non-compete must be provided in a written agreement and cannot exceed one year.
+A post-term non-compete clause must be provided in a written agreement and cannot exceed one year.
 The franchisor is obliged to reimburse the franchisee for the non-compete obligation, except when the agreement was terminated by the franchisor due to reputational risks or on valid grounds which are the franchisee’s fault.

 b.
 Link(s) to official publication: